 Everyone has an opinion, but only mine is right

 Issues of inclusion, diversity and difference can often become intense, fractured and difficult.
-This session in IETM Hull explored how to remain in dialogue with those who hold different opinions to our own and how to work positively from multiple viewpoints simultaneously.
+This session explored how to remain in dialogue with those who hold different opinions to our own and how to work positively from multiple viewpoints simultaneously.
 This report summarises the conclusions reached during the session on what we can learn from situations of disagreement, what language to use when speaking on topics of diversity and how to acknowledge our own privileged position.

 Everyday creators: friends or foes?

 What makes an artist an artist?
-This panel discussion and interactive open forum of IETM Hull explored whether it is possible to awaken more people to the arts and empower potential artists by supporting everyday creativity.
+This panel discussion and interactive open forum explored whether it is possible to awaken more people to the arts and empower potential artists by supporting everyday creativity.
 This report highlights some voices reinforcing the urge to open up the art world for those who were not privileged to be part of it and to foster everyday creativity – because this will enrich the society and the arts as well.

 If funders really wanted to support artists, what could they do?

 There is constant criticism of bodies who fund art.
 Artists often feel that they are speaking a different language to funders.
-This IETM Hull report features some concrete ideas on how funding systems could be better aligned with artists' needs.
+This report features some concrete ideas on how funding systems could be better aligned with artists' needs.